Best Of Thailand

 Want to see this for yourself?
 Join WSE Travel as we take you to Chiang Mai for this unique and responsible elephant experience: Chiang Mai Elephant Nature Park Experience

 Surfing in Thailand

 Thailand is not known for surfing.
-That’s because Thailand only has a limited number of surf spots and they are definitely of lesser quality than those in other nearby countries like Indonesia, India, and Philippines.
-However, if like me, you enjoy prefer surfing uncrowded small-medium waves over surfing big, popular, crowded waves, then Thailand is a great spot.
+That’s because Thailand only has a limited number of surf spots and they are definitely of lesser quality than those in other nearby countries like Indonesia, India, and the Philippines.
+However, if like me, you prefer surfing uncrowded small-medium waves over surfing big, popular, crowded waves, then Thailand is a great spot.

 April – November is the best time to surf in Thailand.
-The conditions along Thailand’s West Coast are fairly inconsistent because they’re dictated largely by storms in the Indian Ocean, but there are several spots around Phuket, Koh Pahaym, and elsewhere, that produce beautifully-shaped barrels on the right days.
+The conditions along Thailand’s West Coast are fairly inconsistent because they’re dictated largely by storms in the Indian Ocean, but there are several spots around Phuket, Koh Pahaym, and elsewhere, that produce beautifully shaped barrels on the right days.

 There is surfing at one beach in the east of the country – Mae Rampheung, which is about a 3-hour drive from Bangkok.
 Conditions here are extremely dependent on weather in the Gulf of Thailand, so waves tend to be inconsistent, small, and messy a lot of the time.
-On the up side, you’ll almost never be in the water with more than 2-3 other people, and will never have to compete with another surfer for a wave.
+On the upsides, you’ll almost never be in the water with more than 2-3 other people, and will never have to compete with another surfer for a wave.

 Find out more hidden surf destinations with Xpat-Matt!

 When someone says that you would be able to buy absolutely anything from the Sunday Night Walking Market in Chiang Mai you might take what they said loosely.
 After all how big could one market really be?